-"I enjoy my course because we get to work with a range animals which continues to expand, giving us lots of experience in handling and restraint as well as learning about their diet, natural habitats and general husbandry requirements which will help me gain my ideal job as a veterinary nurse."Hannah De Oliveira Lloyd, student currently studying Level 3 Advanced Technical Extended Diploma in Animal Management Year 2 🐐
+"I enjoy my course because we get to work with a range animals which continues to expand, giving us lots of experience in handling and restraint as well as learning about their diet, natural habitats and general husbandry requirements which will help me gain my ideal job as a veterinary nurse."Hannah De Oliveira Lloyd, studied Level 3 Advanced Technical Extended Diploma in Animal Management Year 2 🐐

 "This course has a very personal touch.
 The staff are very friendly and approachable and are always positive and enthusiastic about the content they teach, inspiring me to progress on to a BSc in Wildlife and Conservation after I finish my course."Matilda Parr, studied Level 3 Advanced Technical Extended Diploma in Animal Management Year 2 🐇